 1.2.028 N) Provincial Championships – This competition is open to Canadian citizens, permanent residents, landed immigrants, and individuals with refugee status in all categories, including UCI.
 Proof of citizenship status (passport, permanent resident card, landed immigrant status, or refugee status papers) may be required.

-1.2.028 P) Provincial Championships – Proof of BC residence and a Cycling BC membership is required to earn a Provincial Championship Jersey.
+1.2.028 P) Provincial Championships – Proof of BC residence and a Cycling BC membership are required to earn a Provincial Championship Jersey.
 Should a non-Cycling BC member place amongst the top three overall finishers in a Provincial Championship race category, a podium presentation will take place based on the order of finish of the race and a second podium presentation based on the Provincial Championships results of eligible Cycling BC member will follow.
 BC Provincial Champion jersey must be worn on the race run and podium.

 Legend